Wehmeyer100/CoI.Mod.Better/README.md

     1. You look in the last log and in the log should be the following to find:

-        Game will start with following 4 mods:

-        Mafi.Core.CoreMod

-        Mafi.Base.BaseMod

-        Mafi.Unity.UnityMod
+        Loaded 2 extra mods

-        CoI.Mod.Better.MoreRecipes <--- If this is displayed, the mod has been loaded.
+		CoI.Mod.Better (CoI.Mod.Better.BetterMod) <--- If this is displayed, the mod has been loaded.

     2. In the research tree there should be new research options at the top.